Skip to main content

 Details of the command are as follows:

-• -f forces the addition of the key even if similar keys are already registered.
+• The -f option forces the addition of the key even if similar keys are already registered.

-• -i specifies the public key file to be added.
+• The -i option specifies the public key file to be added.

 For a detailed guide on how to install your SSH public key, please refer to the URL below:

-How to log in to the general analysis division with your account
+How to log in to the Gateway node on the general analysis division with your account

 1. Open a terminal emulator and enter ssh username@gatewaynodename.
 Then press enter.
 (The same way for the Windows PowerShell SSH client.)